cheesesamwich/Glide/README.md

 - Improving selectors for more reliable updates

 #### Bugs
-- Adding comments to some class recolor lines
+- Some lines arent commented
 ### Instructions

 #### Vencord Installation